 Formal budgetary integration is employed as a management control device during the year for the general fund.
-Effective budgetary control is achieved for all other funds through provisions of the Massachusetts General Laws.

 At year end, appropriation balances lapse, except for certain unexpended capital items and encumbrances which will be honored during the subsequent year.

 B. Budgetary Basis